101 Unhealthiest Habits on the Planet

 "Many people think it's healthy (or even necessary) to agonize over every bite of food, every carb, every calorie," says Brooke Nicole Smith, a mindful eating expert in Rochester, New York.
 "However, the anxiety, guilt and shame we inflict on ourselves can be far worse for our health than anything on our 'forbidden foods' list."
 Obsessing over calories and carbs is a shortcut to disordered eating, which can tax your physical and mental health and make your wellness goals harder to achieve.

-The Remedy Rx: Cut yourself some slack.
+The Rx: Cut yourself some slack.
 "When we throw out the rules, all those forbidden foods lose their power over us and we can make decisions from a place of self-care instead of scarcity," says Smith.

 You're Using Q-Tips